-The purpose of the Audit Committee is to oversee our financial and reporting processes and the audits of our financial statements and to provide assistance to our Board of Directors with respect to its oversight of the integrity of our financial statements, our company's compliance with legal and regulatory matters, the independent registered public accountant's qualifications and independence, and the performance of our independent registered public accountant.
-The primary responsibilities of the Audit Committee are set forth in its charter and include various matters with respect to the oversight of our accounting and financial reporting process and audits of our financial statements on behalf of our Board of Directors.
+The purpose of the Audit Committee is to oversee our financial and reporting processes and the audits of our financial statements and to provide assistance to our Board of Directors with respect to its oversight of the integrity of our financial statements, our company's compliance with legal and regulatory matters, the independent registered public accountant's qualifications and independence, and the performance of our independent registered public accountant of our financial statements on behalf of our Board of Directors.
 The Audit Committee also selects the independent registered public accountant to conduct the annual audit of our financial statements; reviews the proposed scope of such audit; reviews accounting and financial controls with the independent registered public accountant and our financial accounting staff; and reviews and approves any transactions between us and our directors, officers, and their affiliates.

 The Audit Committee currently consists of Messrs.
-Bisaro, Collins and Russell, each an independent director of our company under the listing standards of Nasdaq as well as under applicable rules and regulations of the SEC.
-Mr. LaPenta, Jr. served as the Chairman of the Audit Committee in 2019 prior to his resignation from our Board of Directors in April 2020 and was an independent director of our company under the listing standards of Nasdaq as well as under applicable rules and regulations of the SEC.
-Mr. Russell has served as Chairman of the Audit Committee since April 2020.
+LaPenta, Jr., Collins and Russell, each an independent director of our company under the listing standards of Nasdaq as well as under applicable rules and regulations of the SEC.
+Mr. LaPenta, Jr. serves as the Chairman of the Audit Committee.
 Our Board of Directors has determined that Messrs.
-Bisaro and Russell (each of whose background is detailed above) each qualify as an "audit committee financial expert", and that Mr. LaPenta, Jr. qualified as an "audit committee financial expert", in accordance with applicable rules and regulations of the SEC.
+LaPenta, Jr. and Russell (each of whose background is detailed above) each qualify as an "audit committee financial expert" in accordance with applicable rules and regulations of the SEC.